Three Minute Thesis (3MT®) at Trent

 - Students must be registered in a Trent Masters (Thesis or MRP) or PhD program at the time of the 3MT® competition, and must have made substantial progress on their research and analysis.
 Course-based Masters students are ineligible.

 - PhD and Masters students who have defended but have not yet graduated are eligible to participate.

 - Presentations must be based on research that is directly related to the student’s graduate program thesis, dissertation or MRP.
 The 3MT® presentation must represent the research of the presenter.

-- Presenters must agree to be video-taped and allow the video to be shared publicly.
+- Presenters must agree to be recorded on video and allow the video to be shared publicly.

 - Presenters must consent to 3MT® confidentiality/intellectual property guidelines.

 - A single static Power Point slide is permitted (no slide transitions, animations or "movement" of any description).
 The slide must remain in view for the entire presentation.

 - No additional electronic media (such as sound and/or video files) are permitted.

 - No props (e.g. costumes, musical instruments, laboratory equipment) are permitted.

 - Presentations are limited to 3 minutes maximum, and competitors exceeding 3 minutes are disqualified.